zczczcaaa/docus/docs/content/index.md

   class: col-span-2
   target: _blank
   ---
-    ::::browser-frame
-    :video{.rounded-md controls loop src="https://res.cloudinary.com/nuxt/video/upload/v1747230893/studio/wzt9zfmdvk7hgmdx3cnt.mp4"}
+    ::::command-search
     ::::

   #title
   Built-in navigation and [full-text search]{.text-primary}

   #description
-  Only focus on ordering your content, we take care of the search modal for you thanks to `fuse.js`.
+  Only focus on ordering your content, we take care of the search modal.
 We're also generating the side navigation for you.
   :::

   :::u-page-card